 Not even Jill Kinser Lawson, assistant commonwealth attorney, who had prosecuted Abigail, with whom I spoke through the glass, had any need of me.

-Given that he had perjured himself on the stand so strongly that Judge Lee, it occurred to me that Trooper Frye had sent me on a fool’s errand, perhaps as a joke, fearing no consequence, even though I wore my press badge.
+Given that he had perjured himself on the stand so strongly before Judge Lee, it occurred to me that Trooper Frye had sent me on a fool’s errand, perhaps as a joke, fearing no consequence, even though I wore my press badge.
 It’s also possible he was hoping to get me alone so that he could file a false criminal charge against me, alleging verbal threat.

 To sting back, Abigail and I traveled east in our rental car 30 miles to the trooper HQ in Wytheville.
 We declared we had come to file a complaint.
 We sat at a table surrounded by three troopers, Abigail next to me.
 Abigail got control of her emotions, finally.
 We each made brief statements about our treatment, then turned to pen and paper and wrote out what happened.
 My text took four pages of pink paper.
 The sergeant promised the matter would be investigated.